xnuinside/gino-admin/README.rst

 Limitations
 -----------

-For correct work of Admin Panel all models MUST contain at least one unique Column (field).
+For correct work of Admin Panel all models MUST contain at least one unique and primary_key Column (field).

 This column used to identify row (one element) for Copy & Edit & Delete operations.
-Name of unique column and type does not matter.
+Name of unique and primary_key column and type does not matter.

-So if you define model, for example, User, you can have column **user_id** as unique:
+So if you define model, for example, User, you can have column **user_id** as unique and primary_key:

 .. code-block:: python